 - active participation and support of residency recruitment activities

-- complete the requirement for the WSU Teaching Certificate Program if not completed as a PGY-1
+- complete the requirement for the Teaching Certificate Program at WSU if not already completed during PGY-1 Residency

-- provide staffing for OCAS evening clinic when needed (only when resident is on rotation at Beaumont, Royal Oak)
+- provide staffing for OCAS evening clinic when needed (only when resident rotation is at Beaumont, Royal Oak)

 - participate in pharmacy or health care related community outreach events (4 total)